We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - a feeling of fullness in the ear

 To prevent earwax blockages, a person should avoid sticking anything into their ear.
 Earwax may seem unpleasant, but cleaning is not usually necessary.
+The ears are actually self-cleaning and should push most wax out.

 If the body is producing excessive amounts of earwax, people can buy OTC ear drops to deal with the problem safely.